-The only way you can grow your business is by removing yourself from it.
-Your business should be able to make money without you.
-If your business heavily depends on you for its day-to-day activities, you shouldn’t even think about growing it or it’ll fall apart.
+The only way to grow your business is by removing yourself from it.
+Your business have to make money without you.
+If your business heavily depends on you for its day-to-day activities, don't even think about growing it.

 The fatal assumption every entrepreneur makes when starting a business

 Most entrepreneurs make a fatal assumption that if they understand the technical side of the business, they understand the business.
 This isn’t true.
 In fact, this assumption is the most common reason why 50% of business fail within their 4 years.

 The founding story is always the same: you, a technician, get tired of working for somebody and decide to start your own business.
 But after one year, you realize there's more to running a business than simply delivering technical work.
 While knowing technical details is your biggest assets early on, once you begin to grow it becomes your biggest liability.